ixicute/aspLab1/README.md

 ### Functional Requirements

-The following functionalities should be supported in the Console application or an MVC App.

 - [x] An employee should be able to create a leave application by providing the start and end dates and selecting the type of leave.
 The system should automatically record the time of application submission without user input.
 - [x] Implement the functionality to retrieve information about a specific person, including their name and whether they have applied for leave.
 - [x] The administrator should be able to retrieve all applications created in a specific month.
 The system should display the number of leave days requested by each person and the dates on which the applications were created.

-Here is an overview of how it looks like!

-This is a demo of the homepage when user is not logged-in: